 Apprenticeship with hearing impairment

-Many hearing-impaired workers or people in training often do not know that some beneficiary disabled people in work can claim a range of special funding, protection against termination of contract and – if provided for in a collective agreement, service law or works agreements – claim to additional holiday.
+Many workers or people in training with hearing impairment often do not know that some disabled people in work can claim a range of special funding, protection against termination of contract and – if provided for in a collective agreement, service law or works agreements – claim to additional holiday.

-The employer themselves can receive funding and tax benefits for the employment of a beneficiary disabled person; payment of equalization tax is also waived.
+Even the employer can receive subsidies and claim tax benefits when employing a beneficiary disabled employee; the payment of the equalization tax also ceases to apply.

 Entitlement to additional holiday – if this is provided for in the collective agreement, service law or works agreement – and entitlement to a tax-free wage allowance or tax advantages

 Discrimination at work: The disability employment law prohibits discrimination against disabled employees .
-In spite of this, it repeatedly happens that, for example, employees are not appointed because of their disability despite being adequately qualified.
+Nevertheless, it repeatedly happens that, for example, employees are not appointed because of their disability despite being adequately qualified.
 This is not permitted.
 Employees may not be discriminated against on the grounds of their disability – especially not in the justification of the employment contract, determination of pay, award of social benefits, other employment conditions, in further training actions, in promotions or ending of employment contracts.

 You can find all the relevant information of the subject of “Working with Hearing Impairment” here!